symblai/symbl-docs/docs/tutorials/trackers/creating-trackers-streaming-api.md

 :::

 :::tip Best Practises
-Before creating the Trackers, go through the [Best Practices](#best-practices) section to learn about how to create Trackers.
+Before creating the Trackers, go through the [Best Practices](/docs/best-practices/best-practices-trackers/) document to learn about the dos and don'ts of the Tracker vocabulary creation.
 :::

 ```js